• Skip to main content

 The aluminum foil will keep the moisture from evaporating, possibly keeping your meat from drying out as much while to cooks, and most importantly, let it continue to steadily rise in temperature.

-Leave it wrapped until it gets to your target temperature range of 197°-203°F and then remove it from the smoker.
+Leave it wrapped until it gets to your target temperature range of 203°F and then remove it from the smoker.

-Unwrap the Boston butt and let it rest for about 20-30 minutes before pulling it.
+Keep the Boston butt wrapped in the foil and let it rest for about 1 hour before pulling it.

 Pro Tip: We like combining insulated cloth liner gloves with black disposable BBQ gloves over them much like the BBQ competition cooks use to protect their hands and limit constant hand washing or fumbling with BBQ tongs and spatulas when handling large pork shoulders or briskets in their smokers.